wixplosives/tsx-air/docs/contrib.md

 ![Supereasy](./supereasy.jpeg)

 ## The basics
-TsxAir is an abstract compiler and framework.
+TsxAir is an abstract compiler and framework (and an implementation of them)

 This project contains:
 - API definition and tests